Stefano97/p300speller/README.md

 In order to analyze the electrode importance, we used the Leave One Feature Out method, which calculates the importance of a channel based on accuracy by iteratively removing a channel from the set.
 We were able to confirm, by comparing the data with other papers in the literature, that the parietal zone, and in particular the occipital and parietal electrodes, were the most activated ones.

 ## Acknowledgments
 The project was developed in a team of 5 MSc students: Veronika Guleva, Elena Puddu, Cristian Drudi, Alessandro Gozzi and I, Stefano Magni.
-Special thanks goes to the professor Cerveri and Pedrocchi who proposed this very interesting topic and our tutor Davide Marzorati who helped us in the most challenging parts.
+Special thanks goes to professors Cerveri and Pedrocchi who proposed this very interesting topic and our tutor Davide Marzorati who helped us in the most challenging parts.

-For any issue or curiosity about the code do not hesitate to contact us.
+## Reference to the original paper
+Liu, Mingfei & Wu, Wei & Gu, Zhenghui & Yu, Zhuliang & Qi, FeiFei & Li, Yuanqing.
+(2017).
+Deep Learning Based on Batch Normalization for P300 Signal Detection.
+Neurocomputing.
+275. 10.1016/j.neucom.2017.08.039.